-What I came to learn over time is that breaks are a necessary part of life.
+What I came to learn over time is that breaks are a necessary part of life and they help you reach your goals without sacrificing your health.
 Downtime away from your office, computer, and work tasks, is critical for productivity, creativity, energy levels, happiness, problem-solving capabilities, and mental health.

 Embracing your most productive time of day almost makes a big different in how you feel about your work and much you can actually get done.